Singeol/Calculator/README.md

 10. 'abs'	  (Finds the number module)
-11. 'exp'	  (Finds the exponent in the power of a number) Enter the operation number from the list, then two numbers in order
+11. 'exp'	  (Finds the exponent in the power of a number) Enter the operation number from the list, then two numbers in order Here are the main operations supported by the vector mode:
+1. '+'		(Adds vectors)
+2. '-'		(Subtracts the second vector from the first)
+3. '*'		(Calculates the scalar product of vectors) Enter the operation number from the list, then the coordinates of the vectors in order